christofersimbar/WannaMineCleaner/README.md

 # WannaMineCleaner
 Remove all WMI instances and class of WannaMine malware.

-In my environment, this malware use the following malicious name:
+In my environment, this malware uses the following malicious name:
 - **Win32_Services**, this malicious class was found in root\default namespace
 - **DSM Event Log Consumer**, this malicious instance was found in root\subscription namespace
 - **DSM Event Log Filter**, this malicious instance was found in root\subscription namespace